wetryingtodorock/getblock-docs/en/rpc-service/xmr/json-rpc/get_last_block_header.md

 ---
-title: xmr:get_last_block_header \[POST\]
+title: get_last_block_header - Monero
-description: Block header information for the most recent block is easily retrieved with this method.
-No inputs are needed.
+description: Example code for the get_last_block_header json-rpc method. Сomplete guide on how to use get_last_block_header json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters